nnk03/TENZIES-REACT-JS/README.md

 # TENZIES-REACT-JS

-Tenzies game developed using React JS
+This is a Tenzies Game developed using React JS.
+The deployed site can be found here.